There are a lot of daily tasks a freelance web designer will go through:

 Use a desktop blogging app to continuously write notes for blog posts

 Using MarsEdit you can continuously take notes for different blog posts throughout the week, then when you have time take a look at all of the blog post ideas you’ve jotted down and finish one before publishing it.
-This works a lot better than sitting down to a blank canvas and MarsEdit saves you having to open up your WordPress admin area each time.
+This works a lot better than sitting down to a blank canvas and MarsEdit saves you having to open up your Wordpress admin area each time.

 How do you get things done?